nicolasgarnier/common-oauth2-conf/README.md

   "authorization_endpoint_url": "https://accounts.google.com/o/oauth2/auth", // URL of the Authroization endpoint
   "token_endpoint_url": "https://www.googleapis.com/oauth2/v3/token", // URL to exchange the auth code
   "token_endpoint_request_content_type": "application/x-www-form-urlencoded", // MIME type of the data that can be passed in the body of requests to the token endpoint
-  "token_endpoint_response_content_type": "application/json", // MIME type of the data that is returned by the token endpoint "additional_endpoints": [ // Other endpoints that are related to OAuth
+  "default_token_endpoint_response_content_type": "application/json", // MIME type of the data that is returned by the token endpoint by default.
+  "additional_endpoints": [ // Other endpoints that are related to OAuth
     "https://www.googleapis.com/oauth2/v3/token": {"supported_methods": "GET", "description": "Returns the information about the access token.
 You have to provide an Access Token as a query parameter"}
   ],